Common Name: Asian bittersweet, Oriental bittersweet

 Identification: Asian bittersweet is a perennial, twining woody vine that loses its leaves annually and has male and female flowers on separate plants (i.e., it is dioecous).
 Stems can grow up to 60’ long with older stems reaching up to 4” in diameter with slightly ridged dark to medium brown bark.
 Leaves are 2-5” long, glossy, and oblong to round with a pointed or rounded tip, and are toothed along the leaf edges.
 Leaves are arranged alternately along the stem.
 Clusters of small green flowers (¼– ⅓” in diameter) form where the leaf meets the stem, blooming in May to June.
 Fruit are spherical, ⅓” in diameter and develop between July and October.
 Asian bittersweet fruit are green when young, then ripen to yellow before splitting open at maturity to reveal a red-orange capsule around the seed.
 Split fruit often remain on plants into winter.
 (Dirr 1998, Hilty 2007)

 Look-alikes: Asian bittersweet is very similar looking to the native and closely related American bittersweet (C. scandens).
 At maturity, the flowers and fruit all along the stem helps distinguish Asian bittersweet from American bittersweet which only forms flowers and fruit at the end of each stem.
 Yellow fruit capsules also help distinguish it from American bittersweet, which has orange fruit capsules.
 Telling the two species apart prior to maturation is very challenging.
 According to Sarver et al. (2008), the emerging leaves of the invasive species are folded in half along the midrib, while the emerging leaves of the native species curl inward toward the midrib.
-The two species can hybridize, making identification even harder.
+The two species can hybridize, complicating identification, though adult hybrids are not believed to be very common (Zaya et al. 2015).

 Asian bittersweet has been observed throughout the U.S. and Canadian portions of the Great Lakes Basin.
 It is reported in every U.S. state east of the Mississippi River with the exception of Florida and is common in the Midwest, New England, and the Mid-Atlantic.
 USDA reports Asian bittersweet as being hardy to a minimum temperature of -38oF (Zone 3a).
 Particularly dense populations of Asian bittersweet can be expected in areas where the species has been or still is popular as an ornamental landscape plant.